-Video shows Osceola school resource officer throw student to ground
+Osceola County deputy under investigation after video shows him slamming student

+OSCEOLA COUNTY, Fla. – A criminal investigation has been opened after an Osceola County deputy was caught on video slamming a high school student to the ground.

-OSCEOLA COUNTY, Fla. – A video posted on social media shows a school resource officer at Liberty High School in Osceola County throwing a female student to the ground.
+A video posted on social media shows Deputy Ethan Fournier, a school resource officer at Liberty High School throwing a female student to the floor while seemingly trying to restrain her.

 The video, which has been viewed more than 70,000 times, shows the deputy slamming the student onto the concrete walkway.
 Moments later, the deputy can be seen placing the student in handcuffs while a second deputy stands over them.
 As the handcuffs are being placed, the student does not appear to move.

+The sheriff’s office said the girl was medically treated at the school and is doing fine.
+The agency has been in contact with her mother and is choosing not to release her age.

 [TRENDING: Great white shark bites boat in Florida | Orange County deputy’s TikTok videos under investigation | Governor touts vaccine rollout]